DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 ### Removing sub-categories from ‘safeguarding’

-We decided not to include these sub-categories:
+We decided to remove these sub-categories:

 - the candidate disclosed information which makes them unsuitable to work with children
 - the vetting process found information which makes the candidate unsuitable to work with children